likexian/whois-parser/README.md

 ## Overview

-It will parse the provided whois information and return a readable data struct.
+This module parses the provided whois information and return a readable data struct.

-*Works for most domain extensions most of the time.*
+## Verified Extensions

+It is supposed to be working with all domain extensions, but [verified extensions](examples/README.md) must works, because I have checked them one by one manually.

+If there is any problems, please feel free to open a new issue.

 ## Installation